Dajabon Latrine Project – Dominican Republic

 The education system is quite poor and many students drop out of school to work as a dairy farmer to help their families.
 The graduation rate in the community is quite low because there is no motivation to continue to study.

 The individuals are very religious and many attend church regularly on Wednesdays and Sundays.
-Pastimes in the community include, playing dominos, dancing bachata or merengue, and playing baseball.
+Pastimes in the community include playing dominos, dancing the bachata or merengue, and playing baseball.
 Dominicans like to have a good time and always find a way to brighten their day through social activities.

 Due to the lack of, or poor, conditions of many latrines in this small rural community, many individuals from families of low socioeconomic status defecate in their backyard, causing damage to the environment and to the community.

 With the help of many donations, 21 new latrines were built in the community in the Winter of 2016.
 There is, however, still great need.
 In a primary community diagnostic, 221 homes were surveyed and 86% of homes were found to use latrines.
 Of these, 37% of latrines were found to be in poor condition and 10% were found to be shared among family members or neighbors.

 This project is to build 32 latrines in the community.

 Help with a latrine project has been the priority of the community since soliciting a PC volunteer in the summer of 2015, and one project of 21 latrines has now been completed.
 This new project aims to help additional families with need, selected by the Latrine Committee.